sbancuz/Appunti/MIPS.md

 ![[scoreboard arch.png]]
 ### Tomasulo dynamic scheduler

-The idea is that this scheduler does is **register renaming** to remove any WAW and WAR  hazards.
+The idea is that this scheduler does is [[Register renaming]] to remove any WAW and WAR  hazards.
 This is achieved by using some buffers called **reservation stations** in front of the function units to hold pending operations before executing them.
 Tomasulo kind of works like a scoreboard, but the main difference is that we don't have a centralized buffer that will hold all pending operations, but a distributed one.
 The result of a computation is broadcasted to all the functional units and to all store buffers.

 ![[tomasulo.png]]